hchilukuri1010/IDS2024F/homework/hw2/README.md

 +  Transistors act as switches and amplifiers for electrical signals, enabling logic operations and data storage.

 Why can't we add more transistors to computers to make them faster?
-+  More transistors increase heat output and power consumption, leading to diminishing returns and physical limits on chip design (like thermal and power constraints).
++  More transistors increase heat output and power consumption, leading to diminishing returns and physical limits on chip design.

 What are the three tasks accomplished within a CPU cycle?
 +  Fetch, Decode, and Execute.